chriscarrollsmith/regmean_imputer/README.md

 - `group_by_cols` (list): Columns used for grouping to compute the regularized mean.
 - `m_values` (list, optional): List of regularization parameters to be tested for optimal performance.
 Default is [1,2,3,4,5,6,7,8,9,10].
 - `n_splits` (int, optional): Number of splits for cross-validation during regularization evaluation.
 Default is 5.
-- `verbose` (bool, optional): Whether to print progress messages.
+- `verbose` (bool, optional): Whether to print the best regularization parameter.
 Default is False.
+- `random_state` (int, optional): Random state for cross-validation.
+Default is None.

 ## Conclusion